tmpbci/LJ/README.md

 LICENCE : CC BY

 ![LJ](http://www.teamlaser.fr/thsf/images/fulls/THSF9-33.jpg)

-A software server with gui for up to 4 lasers live actions.
+A software laser server with GUI for up to 4 lasers live actions.
 Think creative like Laser "battles", planetarium,...

+LJ has 3 main components :

+- A tracer per etherdream/laser that take current client point list, correct geometry, recompute in etherdreams coordinates, send it to its controller,... and report etherdream status to the manager.
+- A manager that talk to all tracers (which client number point lists to draw, new geometry correction,...), handle the webui functions, OSC commands,...
+- Up to ten clients, that simultaneously send one point list per laser.

-This software is in python 2.7 but you run and write your clients separatly in any redis capable programming langage (50+ : https://redis.io/clients).
+You run and write your clients in any redis capable programming langage (50+ : https://redis.io/clients).

 Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits only !!  no wifi, 100 mpbs doesn't work well with several lasers)

-Nozosc : Semi modular synthetizers from Nozoids can send a lot of their inner sound curves and be displayed in many ways, i.e VCO 1 on X axis and LFO 2 on Y axis.

 The server approach is based on redis.
-One process per etherdream is spawn : to retrieve the given point list from redis, warp, resample and manage the given etherdream dialog.

 LJ supports Linux and OS X. Windows is unkown but welcome, if someone want to jump in and care about it.

 #